-View Michael Russell's Obituary on emissourian.com and share memories
+View MIchael Russell's Obituary on emissourian.com and share memories

 |

+Michael, son of Robert Russell and wife Velda (Cox), was born July 29, 1952, in Washington.
+On Aug.
+29, 1987, he was united in marriage to Donna McEwen, in Union.

+As a young man, Michael started a career in the construction business as a carpenter, working for his father's^ company.
+Later, he struck out on his own and started his own company, Russell Construction.
+Michael was an avid outdoorsman.
+He enjoyed hunting and fishing the rivers for catfish, crappie and bass.
+He liked to barbecue for family and friends, and make gifts out of wood he crafted by hand.

-He is survived by his wife, Donna Russell, Union; two sons, Ronnie Russell and wife Lynly, Union, and Robby DeClue and wife Tina, Owensville; three daughters, Mary Angell and husband Alan, Rosebud, Rhonda Strong and husband Dave, St. James, and Jackie Russell; his mother, Velda Russell, Union; other relatives and many friends.
+He is survived by his wife, Donna Russell, Union; five children, Ronnie Russell and wife Lynly, Union, Mary Angell and husband Alan, Rosebud, Robby DeClue and wife Tina, Owensville, Rhonda Strong and husband Dave, St. James, and Jackie Russell; his mother, Velda Russell, Union; three sisters, Sandy Dell, Patsy Witte and JoMay Russell, all of Union; one sister-in-law, Loretta Doreen Cote and husband Ray, Plano, Texas; 10 grandchildren, Hunter Russell, Donald Murray Jr., Courtney McKeethern, Chyanna DeClue, Cody Birkner, Mikey Birkner, Megan Smith, Casey Strong, Alan Angell Jr. and Billie Angell; special nephew and niece, Brent McClay and Kaelyn McClay; nieces; nephews; other relatives and many friends.

+Michael was preceded in death by his father, Robert Russell, and one sister, Gail Burdette.

+A memorial visitation was held from 4 to 6 p.m.
+Tuesday, Jan.
+28, at Midlawn Funeral Home, Union, with services at 6 p.m.